Creating Altering and Deleting Database in SQL Server

 - Using a Query

-- Right Click on Databases folder in the Object Explorer
+- Right Click on the Databases folder in the Object Explorer

 - Select New Database

-- In the New Database dialog box, enter the Database name and click OK as shown below.
+- In the New Database dialog box, enter the Database name and click the OK button as shown in the below image.

 Alter database DatabaseName Modify Name = NewDatabaseName

-Alternatively, you can also use the system stored procedure
+Alternatively, you can also use the following system-defined stored procedure to change the name.

 Execute sp_renameDB ‘OldDatabaseName’,’NewDatabaseName’